rlpowelljr/spatial-analysis-in-r/Airport_Analysis.md

 ![](figures/unemploymentPlot-1.png)<!-- -->

-This plot shows definite patterns Unemployment across the nation.
-In particular, the area around the Dakotas has some of the lowest UE rates in the nation.
+This plot shows some clusters where unemployment rates are similar.

 ## Calculate County Distance to the Nearest Airport
 Now, it is time to calculate the distance of the county centroids to their nearest airport.
 In order to determine this quantity, we will utilize the Great Circle Formula, or, more specifically, the Haversine Formula to calculate the distances.

 Thankfully, we do not have to create this formula from scratch.
 It is located in the `geosphere` package, which is available on CRAN.
-The results will be in meters.
+The results from this formula will be in meters.

 Due to the way the output is being used, there is no need to change units; however, because distance is easier for most to understand in miles, we will convert the resulting distances to miles after we have determined the minimum distance for the airports.